PRICES AND PRICE COLLECTION

 USE OF MEDIAN PRICES

-7.6 Median prices are the preferred measure of an “average” price as they are not affected by extreme or outlier values as is the mean.
+7.6 Median prices are the preferred measure of a representative price as they are not affected by extreme or outlier values as is the mean.
 The price relative calculated from two medians is considered to be the most reliable measure of price change for residential property.

 7.7 The weighted movements of the median prices of each stratum contribute to the capital city index movement, as described in Weights and their Sources.